-The appeal against a decision taken in the accelerated procedure has to be lodged within 8 days of notification.87 The suspensive effect of the appeal is automatic,88 and the Administrative Court has to take a decision in 7 days,89 although court procedures are usually much longer than that in practice.
+The appeal against a decision taken in the accelerated procedure has to be lodged within 8 days of notification.
+The suspensive effect of the appeal is automatic, and the Administrative Court has to take a decision in 7 days, although court procedures are usually much longer than that in practice.

 Indicators: Accelerated Procedure: Legal Assistance Same as regular procedure 1.
-Do asylum seekers have access to free legal assistance at first instance in practice?
-2. Do asylum seekers have access to free legal assistance on appeal against a decision in practice?
+Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
+Do asylum seekers have access to free legal assistance on appeal against a decision in practice?